syedumerahmedcode/docker/README.md

 # Docker Compose

 - With docker compose, we can take dockers commands (with their configurations) and map it to a file so that we have structured commands.
-- Please note that docker compose takes care of creating a common network for docker containers by itself.
+- Note: The docker compose takes care of creating a common network for docker containers by itself.
+- Note: indentation in yaml-file is important.

 # What to do if?